-Property operating expenses consist of property taxes, property management fees and other expenses including common area costs, utilities and insurance.
+Property operating expenses consist of property taxes, property management fees and general and administrative expenses including common area costs, utilities and insurance.
 The majority of the REIT's operating expenses are recoverable from tenants in accordance with the terms of their respective lease agreements.
 Operating expenses fluctuate with changes in occupancy and levels of repairs and maintenance.

-Property operating expenses decreased by \$0.6 million and \$4.9 million for the three and nine month periods ended September 30, 2020, respectively.
-The decrease is largely due to the disposition of 10 properties since September 30, 2019.
+Property operating expenses decreased by \$1.5 million and \$6.4 million for the three and twelve month periods ended December 31, 2020, respectively, driven by the disposition of eight properties and two outparcels at certain properties since December 31, 2019.

-In accordance with IFRIC 21, the REIT recognizes the annual property tax liability and expense on its existing properties as at January fst of each year, rather than progressively, i.e. ratably, throughout the year.
+In accordance with IFRIC 21, the REIT recognizes the annual property tax liability and expense on its existing properties as at January 1st of each year, rather than progressively, i.e. ratably, throughout the year.
 The recognition of property taxes as a result of IFRIC 21 has no impact on NOI, FFO or AFFO.